rmuit/PracticalAfas/README.md

 The Connection wraps around a Client and abstracts away all argument validation / data processing that is not client specific.
 It has a.o. its own syntax for filters.
-It has two important methods: sendXML() which wraps AFAS' Update connector, and getData() which wraps all other connectors.
+It has two important methods: sendData() which wraps AFAS' Update connector, and getData() which wraps all other connectors.
 The equivalent to the above example is: